(Personal Capital is now Empower)

 My parents weren’t particularly financially inclined, so it wasn’t something we ever talked about as a family.
 My financial education was largely self-taught.
 The summer before I started college, I worked at a credit card company.
 I started in the sales department and was at the top of my game – I thought I was helping people get access to the credit they needed.
 Then I moved into the collections department, and I saw first-hand how selling some of these people credit cards was far more harmful than I originally understood.

 It was then I knew I needed to learn more about personal finance, my own and the industry itself, so at least I wouldn’t ’t ever fall victim to some its worst actors and at best I could become an agent of change for the better in the space.
-That’s how I learned about personal finance, and how I started on the path that led me to where I am today at Personal Capital.
+That’s how I learned about personal finance, and how I started on the path that led me to where I am today at Empower.

 MU30: What do you think is the best way for Millennials to learn about personal finances and investments?